themeteorchef/holiday-wish-list/holiday-wish-list.md

 ```
 Simple, but important.
 Our first helper, `hasItems`, is the one wrapping our `{{#each items}}` block and controls the display of our items.
 If this returns `false`, we want to display a message to our user instructing them to add some new items.
 Here, we keep it super simple.
 Inside, we make a call to `ListItems.find( {} ).count()` which let's us know how many items are in the _client-side_ (minimongo) `ListItems` collection.
 We test to see if this number is greater than zero `> 0`.
 By returning this directly, we get either a  `true` or `false` response, toggling our template accordingly.

 The big stuff is down below in the `items` helper.
 Albeit simple, this helper is responsible for actually _displaying_ the items in our list.
 Here, we make a call to `ListItems.find( {} )` (again, this is the client-side data store we're looking at so no need to pass the `listId`), sorting the list by the `order` field on each item.
-This is pretty insignificant now, but later, we'll enable drag-and-drop support to our list which will allow our wisher to reorder the items in their list.
+This is pretty insignificant now, but later, we'll add drag-and-drop support to our list which will allow our wisher to reorder the items in their list.
 We'll be tracking that order using the `order` field, so it's good to account for that now with this sort.

 From here, if we have items: we display them.
 Back in our template we're just spitting this data out using an `{{#each items}}` block.
 Inside of that block, we make a call to `{{> listItem}}`.
 That template is pretty much what you'd expect, but let's take a peek so it's clear.